wercker/step-android-sdk-update/README.md

 # Changelog

+## 0.0.2-rc1

+- fix: fi forgotten

 ## 0.0.2-beta

 - fix: FILTER parameter is now correctly handled
+- *broken* : gives an error on missing fi.

 ## 0.0.2-alpha2

 - `#!/usr/bin/expect` added to the expect script
 - *broken* : installs all android packages.
+- *broken* : also gives an error on missing fi.

 ## 0.0.2-alpha